Research

 Medical Image Quality Enhancement

-Low-resolution or degraded medical images can potentially compromise diagnostic accuracy and clinical decision-making.
-We leverage image super-resolution or image restoration methods to improve image fidelity and structural details for medical image quality enhancement, which aims to increase the clinical utility and improve the reliability of diagnostic outcomes.
+Low-quality medical images can potentially compromise diagnostic accuracy and clinical decision-making.
+We leverage image restoration or image super-resolution methods to improve image fidelity and structural details for medical image quality enhancement, which aims to increase the clinical utility and improve the reliability of diagnostic outcomes.

 MRI Super-resolution for Arbitrary Inter-Slice Spacing Reduction